 Becoming a full-time officer of the Students’ Union does not mean you stop being a student, so anyone can run for the position.
 So while a lot of students see becoming an officer as the perfect end to their studies, plenty of students also see it is as a great way to break up their studies and get some great experience before they graduate.

 The skills you gain from being a full-time officer are second to none including how to lead a team, devise and manage strategy, and the experience of working closely with senior officials on highly sensitive matters.
 So if you’re interested in running for a position at the Students’ Union, don’t wait for your final year.
 Jump in and have a go now, you might just start on a journey you will never forget.
-If not why not consider becoming a Part-time Officer instead?
+If not why not consider becoming a Volunteer Officer instead?